LesEntrecodeurs/anon-canvas/README.md

 The displayed height of the canvas in CSS pixels.
 If not set, the canvas will use the image's natural height.

+### `onZonesUpdate` (function) – optional

+Callback invoked whenever the anonymization zones change (add, move, delete).
+Receives the current array of zones as an argument.

 ### `...rest` – optional

 Any other valid props for a native <canvas> element can be passed (e.g. className, onClick, style, etc.).